Sswathii18/Excel-Sales-analytics/README.md

-# Excel-Sales-analytics
+# Excel-Bookings data
-This is the repository which explains all the insights of sales analytics
+This is the repository which explains all the insights of bookings data